Our energy

 Frequency response

 Frequency response relates to the National Grid’s requirement to keep system frequency at 50Hz (plus or minus 1%).
 It is this which provides a steady quality of power on the grid, meaning products such as machinery, computers and heating can be consistently designed to this expectation and operate correctly.
 If the grid moves outside of system frequency limits, it could cause dangerous power failures or surges.
-Our assets can turn up or down flexibly to help maintain frequency – and our forthcoming battery assets are also suited to this.
+Our assets can turn up or down flexibly to help maintain frequency.

 Inertia